 Which streaming platforms work with Google Assistant?

-Right now, you can control playback on the following services with Google Assistant: Netflix, CW, CBS All Access, HBO Now, YouTube TV, Wiki, Crackle, Red Bull, STARZ, and Google Play Movies & TV.
+Right now, you can control playback on the following services with Google Assistant: Netflix, Hulu, CW, CBS All Access, HBO Now, YouTube TV, Sling TV, Viki, Crackle, Red Bull, STARZ, and Google Play Movies & TV.

 What do I need to watch TV with Google Assistant?